alindl/solarized-everything/README.md

 Go into this repository and copy the `SolarizedDark` folder that's in
 `spicetify` and put it in your own `~/.config/spicetify/Themes/` folder.
+(There is probably already one in there with the same name, I made some
+improvements though)

 Select the theme we just copied in:
 `spicetify config current_theme SolarizedDark`